maticzav/emma-cli/README.md

 Run without package-name to enter live search.
 Use keyboard to search through package library.
 Use up/down to select packages.
+Use enter to select a package.
+Use tab to move between search/suggestions.
-Click enter to trigger the install.
+Click space to trigger the install.
 ```

 ## Contributors